Restfulbee37/MC-Paper-Fabric/README.md

     - Place your Paper plugins in the ```plugins/``` directory.
 3. **Configure Servers**
     - Update ```world-list.txt``` with the names of the worlds you wish to backup. **NOTE:** Your Fabric world **MUST** be the bottom of this list for this to work, see example in the file.
-4. **Configure LiveAtlas and Nginx**
+4. **Configure BlueMaps**
-    - Update the index file at ```live-atlas/index.html``` under the ```servers``` section (Line: 67).
-Update the localhost domain to reflect your situation otherwise you will get **CORS** errors:
-        - **External hosting;** Use your external IP address or domain
-        - **Local Network but on a different system:** Use the internal IP of that system
-        - **Your PC:** Leave at localhost
-    - Nginx files in the ```nginx/``` directory shouldn't have to be changed as the IP addresses are for the internal Docker network not external.
+    - If you keep everything as default, it should work out of the box, BlueMaps will render automatically on server start.
+    - If you change the world names:
+        - **For the Paper world:** Navigate to *BlueMaps/config/maps* and change the header *"world"* in each of the 'MCPAPER' configs to reflect your new world name.
+        - **For the Fabric world:** Navigate to *MCFABRIC-data/config/bluemap/maps* and change the header *"world"* in the three fabric world config files to reflect your new world name.
+    - If you have multiple Paper worlds using something like Multiverse:
+        1. Make sure these worlds are initialized i.e. you should have three seperate world files one for the overworld, one for the nether and one for the end.
+Paper will automatically do this when you create the new world.
+        2. Clone the current **MCPAPER** config files located in *BlueMaps/config/maps* (these cloned files will be used for your second world).
+        3. Change the name of these config files (these can be to whatever you want).
+        4. Inside each cloned config file change the header *"world"* to reflect the directory name of your second world and change the header *"name"* to whatever you like (this will be what shows up in your BlueMaps UI).
+        5. To have more than 2 Paper worlds, repeat **steps 1-4** for each world.
 5. **Permissions**
     - Linux systems must set the file permissions for all volume directories to **1080**:
     ```chown -R 1080:1080 .```
-5. **Start the Services**
+6. **Start the Services**
     ```bash
     docker compose up -d
     ```
-    This command will pull and build relevant Docker images and start the Velocity proxy, Paper server, Fabric server, Nginx server, LiveAtlas and the backup system.
+    This command will pull and build relevant Docker images and start the Velocity proxy, Paper server, Fabric server and the backup system.
-6. **Navigate between servers**
+7. **Navigate between servers**
     - To navigate between servers within Minecraft you would type in the commands shown below:
     ```php
     /server paper
     /server fabric
     ```
-7. **Start Dynmap Renders**
-    - After world creation you must initialise the Dynmap render with the following commands:
-    ```bash
-    # Make sure you're in the relevant server
-    /dynmap fullrender fabric # 'fabric' would be your fabric world name this is just an example /dynamp fullrender paper # 'paper' would be your paper world name this is also just an example
-    ```

-## LiveAtlas Integration with Dynmap
-LiveAtlas provides a modern interface for viewing Minecraft worlds using the Dynmap backend.
+## BlueMaps
+BlueMap is a program that reads your Minecraft world files and generates not only a map, but also 3D-models of the whole surface.
+With the web-app you then can look at those in your browser and basically view the world as if you were ingame.
 In this setup:
-- Utilises Dynmap's MySQL database to read the backend of each instance.
-- Nginx serves as a reverse proxy to stop CORS errors from the internal Docker network and to merge both Paper and Fabric servers.
-- LiveAtlas is configured to display maps from both servers in the same interface.
+- Utilises BlueMaps on both servers to get live player updates for players in all servers.
+- Merges both instances into one UI to make it easier to navigate for a user (similar to the legacy implementation using LiveAtlas with Dynmap).
+- Live updates world changes and allows for a spectator style view.

-For more information on configuring multiple servers with LiveAtlas, refer to the [LiveAtlas Wiki](https://github.com/JLyne/LiveAtlas/wiki/Configuring-Multiple-Servers).
+For more information on configuring multiple servers with BlueMaps, refer to the [BlueMaps Wiki](https://bluemap.bluecolored.de/wiki/getting-started/ServerNetworks.html).

 ## Backup and Restore System
 An automated backup and restore system is implemented using Docker: